 Finally, a new musical that offers not one anthem.
 Better yet, there’s not one over-amplified caterwauling power ballad.
-David Yazbek chooses instead to seduce with music and lyrics that slyly slip into our consciousness through an inspired repetition, with melodies unfolding to make the spirit both ache and soar.
+Composer David Yazbek chooses instead to seduce with music and lyrics that slyly slip into our consciousness through an inspired repetition, with melodies unfolding to make the spirit both ache and soar.

 Loosely linked vignettes featuring several characters often make for effective movies, where atmosphere and mise en scene can be everything.
 But musicals tend to require more drive and focus.
 Yazbek and Moses get around that initial liability by being extraordinarily talented, one, and having David Cromer for a director, two.

 Cromer doesn’t find the humor in zingers or one-liners (Moses hasn’t written any) but rather in the quirks of characters and places — in this case, one of those exotic locales you sometimes travel 9,000 miles to find only to discover it’s not worth five minutes of your time until you revisit it in your memories.

 “The Band’s Visit” meanders most genially in the opening scenes but soon uncovers not one but several love stories — or, at least, attempts at people trying to connect with the opposite sex in Bet Hatikva, a small town bathed in dust, fluorescent lights and much concrete.
-Scott Pask’s ever-changing set design captures the desolation, with Yazbek’s music never failing to fill that void.
+Scott Pask’s sun-baked set design captures the desolation, with Yazbek’s music never failing to fill that void.

 If this description makes “The Band’s Visit” sound like a real downer, it isn’t.
 Or, it’s no more a downer than “Picnic” if you can imagine Madge never leaving her small Kansas town and, now in her 30s, wishing she had.
 Dina, who runs a local greasy spoon, is an Israeli Madge, and Katrina Lenk makes her every bit as glamorous as Kim Novak in the 1955 film version of the William Inge play.

 Yazbek makes the mismatching work.
 Standards like “My Funny Valentine” and “Summertime” emerge as brief interludes only to spur the characters to unique vocal monologues.
 A disco version of the rhythm-and-blues “Sunny” pulsates at a roller-skating rink as two Israeli teens try to make contact but fail miserably, with each other and as skaters.